bigbluebutton/bigbluebutton.github.io/_posts/2.6/2023-01-30-customize.md

   'process:video': 'publish:video'
 ```

+After you edit the configuration file, you must restart the recording processing queue and nginx using `systemctl restart bbb-rap-resque-worker nginx` in order for the recording workflow to pick up the changes for the new format.

-This pattern can be repeated for additional recording formats.
+This pattern of modifications can be repeated for additional recording formats.
 Note that it's very important to put the step names containing a colon (`:`) in quotes.

-After you edit the configuration file, you must restart the recording processing queue: `systemctl restart bbb-rap-resque-worker.service` in order to pick up the changes.
+Ideally, installing the `bbb-playback-video` package would automatically enable the processing workflow.
+There is currently an issue where the recording formats are not automatically enabled when they are installed - see [#12241](https://github.com/bigbluebutton/bigbluebutton/issues/12241) for details.

 ## Enable generating mp4 (H.264) video output